drobie22/RSS-Reborn-Installer/README.md

 Please submit an [issue](https://github.com/drobie22/RSS-Reborn-Installer/issues) with your latest log (found in your KSP directory inside `\Logs\RSSRebornInstallerLogs`.
 The log will look something like `Setup Log 2024-07-15 #001.txt`.

+Alternatively, the log can be found in the directory: C:\Users\yourusername\AppData\Local\Temp, where yourusername is the name of your windows user.
+The log will still look something like Setup Log 2024-07-15 #001.txt.

 ## Future Updates

 - Support for downloading deferred rendering, user-downloaded and automated installation.